Consider the following effective practices to put into place to become a more competent and persuasive communicator personally and professionally:

 - Perceive – The additional time that pausing produces affords you more opportunity to truly “see” what is happening in the moment.
 It’s to your benefit to look beyond the surface; to look just underneath the obvious.
 Heightened perception often leads to new perspectives that help to better (predict) how best (to proceed).

 - Predict – Next, ask yourself: “What’s happened just before, or is likely to happen just after this encounter?”
-Educated predictions about pertinent circumstances or situations leading up to, and/or following our interactions result from first (pausing) and then (perceiving).
+Educated predictions about pertinent circumstances or situations leading up to, and/or following your interactions result from first (pausing) and then (perceiving).

-- Proceed – Once you’ve taken an extra second (pause), sought to really “see” (perceive) the nuances, surmised (predict) what came before and what may come next, it’s now time to take the next step (proceed).
+- Proceed – Once you’ve taken an extra second or two to (pause), sought to really “see” (perceive) the nuances, surmised (predict) what came before and what may come next, it’s now time to take the next step (proceed).
 Executing the first three P’s FIRST, now position you to make the best decisions and the smartest moves next.

 A lot of people do this backwards.
 When interacting with others they often jump right to #4.
 They first react and proceed impulsively, and only then do they pause, perceive, and predict how to undo what they did… after the fact.